SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups_v2_21.md

 <img src="../assets/images/v2_21/dlrs_beta_v2_21_path_process_later_01_schedule_job.png" width="100%" alt="DLRS Beta Rule Schedule Job - Path - Watch for Changes and Process Later Calculation Mode">

 You can use the Process Scheduled Items wizard in the modal window to either choose a pre-designed template or create a custom schedule.
-You can also view currently scheduled jobs for this rollup from this window.
+You can also view currently scheduled jobs for all Process Scheduled Items rollups from this window.

 The example below shows a template schedule job that would be scheduled for 3 AM every day.